-The Inline XML wrapper must contain a complete XML document from any namespace - in this case <sports-content> is the root element of a SportsML-G2 document and contains namespace and schema information.
+The Inline XML wrapper must contain a complete XML document from any namespace - in this case <sports-content> is the root element of a SportsML-G2 document.
+From version 3 on SportsML uses the same namespace as NewsML-G2.

-The optional child elements <sports-metadata> and <article> are not documented here.
+The optional child elements < sports-metadata> and <article> are not documented here.
 The contents of <sports-metadata> have migrated to the <itemMeta> and <contentMeta> components, and <article> may be conveyed as a text using NewsML-G2.

 It may be noted that the SportsML-G2 properties do not adhere to the NewsML-G2 convention of using "camel case" names (for example <sports-event> is used, not <sportsEvent>.
-This is to maintain backward compatibility with previous versions of SportsML, which existed as a standalone format before the creation of the G2 Standards.
+This is to maintain backward compatibility with previous versions of SportsML, which existed as a standalone format before the creation of NewsML-G2.